Welcome to the third lesson in the Educator's Course. This lesson will introduce you to the key magnification features available with SuperNova.

 This concludes this lesson.
 In this lesson you learnt about the ways you can adjust the size of magnification and the way you can view the magnified screen.
 You also learnt about the ways you can explore other regions of your desktop through using the mouse pointer, touchscreen gestures and keyboard commands.

 In the next lesson you'll be looking at the ways you can further enhance your viewing of the computer screen with colour schemes, highlighting and alternative mouse pointers.

 Below are three sample quiz questions based on this lesson.
 Please spend no more than five minutes considering the answers to these questions.

-- You can obtain a version of SuperNova that runs from a USB thumb drive.
+- You can increase SuperNova's magnification size to a maximum of thirty-two times.
 Is this statement true?

 End of lesson